 Optimising website images offers dozens of SEO benefits.
 Highlights of these advantages include improved website performance and user experiences.
 Adhering to image SEO best practices can also uncover new sources of organic traffic and enhance a brand’s reputation.
 Even so, most onsite SEO efforts focus on text more than pictures or graphics.
 This overlooked aspect of SEO can help a business website score some quick wins for higher search ranks, better visibility, and improved user engagement.

-Why Improve SEO and User Experiences With Optimised Images?
+Why Improve SEO and User Experiences With Images Optimisation?

 Better Performance and User Experiences